Collection: Oolong Tea

 Unique Shape:

 This production method does not break down the leaf tissue like the steaming process of most Japanese teas.
 Tea leaves are not cut, but curled.
 The extraction in steeping the tea is slower than Japanese green tea, however you can brew multiple cups with the same leaves.
-If you use a glass cup, teapot or Gaiwan (a Chinese lidded bowl without a handle), you can enjoy watching the dried tea leaf turned back to their original shape.
+If you use a glass cup, teapot or gaiwan (a Chinese lidded bowl without a handle), you can enjoy watching the dried tea leaf start to unfold and return back to their original shape.

 Unique Taste: